HarvestAPI/apify-linkedin-company-employees/README.md

 We continuously enhance our tools based on user feedback.
 If you encounter technical issues or have suggestions for improvement:

 - Create an issue on the actor’s Issues tab in Apify Console
-- Chat with us on our [Discord server](https://discord.gg/TGA9k9u2gE)
 - Or contact us at contact@harvest-api.com